elfhosted/docs.elfhosted.com/docs/legal/acceptable-use.md

 # Acceptable Use Policy

+**Effective Date:** 19 Dec 2025

+This Acceptable Use Policy (“AUP”) forms part of the [Terms of Service](/legal/terms-of-service/), [No-Piracy Policy](/legal/no-piracy-policy/), and [No-Reselling Policy](/legal/no-reselling-policy/).
+ElfHosted provides consumer-grade application hosting only—we do not supply media, and we do not permit commercial redistribution of the services without written authorization.
+By using ElfHosted, you agree to abide by the rules below and any other guidance communicated by our team.

+> Reminder: ElfHosted is for personal, household workflows.
+Running commercial workloads, reselling seats, or operating a content service for others is prohibited unless we provide written permission.

-## Offensive Content
+## Offensive & illegal content

-You may not publish, transmit or store via ElfHosted’s Service any content that ElfHosted reasonably believes:
+You may not publish, transmit, or store via ElfHosted’s services any content that ElfHosted reasonably believes:

 * constitutes child pornography;
 * is pornographic or obscene material;